splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 ---------------------------------------
 Add host override rules to reroute requests from one host to another.
 For example, you can create a host override to test an existing production site against page resources loaded from a development site or a specific CDN edge node.

-You can also indicate whether to retain the original HOST header by enabling "Keep host headers".
-If enabled, the original request's headers remain intact (recommended).
-If disabled, a change in the HOST header to the new host might occur, potentiallly leading to an internal direct (307).
-It is enabled by default.
+You can also indicate whether to retain the original HOST header by activating :strong:`Keep host headers`.
+If activated, the original request's headers remain intact (recommended).
+If deactivated, a change in the HOST header to the new host might occur, potentially leading to an internal direct (307).
+It is activated by default.

 .. _browser-wait-times: